stolostron/rhacm-docs/manage_applications/deployment_app.md

     apiVersion: apps.open-cluster-management.io/v1
     kind: Subscription
     metadata:
-        name: mydevsub
+      name: nginx
-        namespace: myspace
+      namespace: ns-sub-1
+      labels:
+        app: nginx-app-details
     spec:
-      channel: ch-dev/dev
+      channel: ns-ch/predev-ch
-      package: nginx
+      name: nginx-ingress
       packageFilter:
-        version: 1.x
+        version: "1.36.x"
       placement:
-        clusters:
+        placementRef:
+          kind: PlacementRule
-        - name: mydevcluster1
+          name: towhichcluster
     ```

 * Update the subscription definition to identify the deployables.
 The configuration for promoting a deployable to a channel can also be specified within the subscription definition.

-  The following example subscription indicates that the most recent `nginx` version `1.x` chart is to be promoted through the channel for deployment with the subscription.
+  The following example subscription indicates that the most recent `nginx` version `1.x` chart is to be promoted through the channel for deployment with the subscription. <!-- check this one and the version -->

     ```yaml
     apiVersion: apps.open-cluster-management.io/v1